 They're not getting a paycheck anymore.

-They don't have money to pay, you know, the unemployment's not gonna cut it to a tiny percentage of their income.
+They don't have money to pay, you know, the unemployment's not going to cut it to a tiny percentage of their income.

-But with a callousness and a heartlessness I've I've never seen, and stupidity on top of it.
+But with a callousness and a heartlessness I've never seen and stupidity on top of it.

-Now we're gonna be dependent on the lifeblood of the world's economy.
+Now we're going to be dependent on the lifeblood of the world's economy.

 They hate us.

-We're gonna make Middle Eastern countries that hate us rich again, hostile regimes like China, Russia, Iran, they're all gonna be getting rich because we have artificially reduced the supply, which will increase the price, which means it's bad for national security, and it's also bad for our gas tanks, and we'll be paying higher prices at the pump and higher eating bills.
+Hostile regimes like China, Russia, Iran, they're all going to be getting rich because we have artificially reduced the supply, which will increase the price, which means it's bad for national security and it's also bad for our gas tanks.

 Oh, so much for caring about we the people.